Jason Schmitt (Producer / Director)

 Schmitt is a professor at Clarkson University in Potsdam, NY as well as a filmmaker and journalist.
 Schmitt has written about open access to research, higher education future trends, and new technology altering global learning in publications such as Forbes, Huffington Post, Slate and EdSurge.
 Schmitt was a field producer and interviewer for the 2012 documentary "Louder Than Love: The Grande Ballroom Story" about a small music venue in Detroit that altered rock and roll music.
 The film won an Emmy in 2016 amongst countless other film festival awards.

 Schmitt has worked on film projects for Field & Stream, Destination Whitetail, The Outdoor Channel and F&W Media.

 Stone is a professional videographer and photographer based in Burlington, Vermont.
-He has previous experience in documentary film, promotional video production, and music videos.
+He has previous experience in documentary film and photography, promotional video production, music videos and more.

 Zach Brunelle (Videographer)

 Brunelle is a freelance videographer and photographer.
 He has led numerous workshops for success in visual arts with an emphasis on pitch videos, ski movies, campaign videos and sci-fi spoofs.

 Hill is currently a Junior at Clarkson University majoring in Communication & Media.
 Hill has a strong knowledge of Adobe Creative Cloud which he developed to improve the quality of his own cinematography projects.
 Hill eventually hopes to eventually evolve his love for production and film into a full-time career.